ParallelMaths/parallel/pages/7-08-tricky-parking-problem.md

 Lots of schools offer students a weekly or monthly maths puzzle competition.
 If your school does not have such a competition, then you could suggest it to your maths teacher.

-And if you are a student or teacher that already takes part in or runs a regular maths puzzle competition, then let us know if you have any question that we could include in our Parallelograms [by emailing us](mailto:contact@parallel.org.uk).
+And if you are a student or teacher that already takes part in or runs a regular maths puzzle competition, then let us know if you have any questions that we could include in our Parallelograms [by emailing us](mailto:contact@parallel.org.uk).

 In the meantime, here is a question from a London school, posed to its students earlier this year.

 ::: problem id=2_1 marks=2
 __2.1__ Donald is standing on some scales, holding his cat and dog.
-The reading is 102kg.
+The reading on the scales is 102kg.
 Donald weighs 60kg more than the combined weight of his cat and dog.
-The cat weighs 60% less than the dog.
+The cat's weight is equivalent to 60% of the dog's weight.
 How much, in kg, does the dog weigh?

 <input solution="13.125"/> kg